Thank you for voting in local elections! Remember: November 7, 2017.

 I pushed successfully for more staff who work directly with students: paraprofessionals in our largest 1st grade classes, high school guidance counselors to reduce student-counselor ratios, and social workers to provide more mental health supports in the elementary schools.

-I asked for an attendance report that showed higher chronic absence rates for lower-income students.
+I asked for an analysis of our attendance data, which that showed higher chronic absence rates for lower-income students.
 As a result, principals are making more effort to close the attendance gap.

-I met with high school student government leaders and supported their efforts to spend less time planning the prom and more time having a voice in school policies.
+I met with high school student leaders and supported their efforts to spend less time planning dances and more time working on serious youth issues and school policies.

-I pushed for a comprehensive review of elementary school staffing, which will be conducted in the 20217-2018 school year.
+I pushed for a comprehensive review of the elementary school program and staffing, which will be conducted in the 20217-2018 school year.
 Before joining the School Committee, I co-wrote, “Unequal Schools: How Unequal Staffing, Demographics, and Neighborhood Resources Create Unequal Opportunities for Low-Income Students to Learn in the Cambridge Public Schools.”

 I raised old and new questions, such as: How much of our high per pupil spending goes directly into the classroom?
 Do lower-income students have equitable access to extracurricular activities at CRLS?
 Is it fair to have a publicly funded Junior Kindergarten (JK) program that serves only half of all 4-year-olds?